arremiasz/GeoHunt/Experiments/arjavtri/exp3/chores/Readme.md

         "telephone" : "999"
     }

-2. READ info on a person
+2. READ info on a chore
 GET request:
-    /people/{firstName} - Get all person whose name is the same as the parameter {firstName} (Example: /people/tom )
+    /people/{firstName} - Get all chore whose name is the same as the parameter {firstName} (Example: /people/tom )

 GET request:
     /people/contains?name={....} - Get all names who contains {name} in either firstName or lastName (Example: /people/contains?name=Bob)

-3. UPDATE info on a person
+3. UPDATE info on a chore
 PUT request :
-    /people/{firstname} - Update info on a person whose firstname is sent on the URL.
+    /people/{firstname} - Update info on a chore whose firstname is sent on the URL.
 The modified info is sent in the body of the message
     {
         "firstName" : "tom",
         "lastName"  : "hanks",